anthonymarinov/custom-GPT/README.md

 ## Features
 - **Character Encoding and Decoding**: Maps each character in the text to a unique integer.
 - **Transformer Architecture**: Uses multiple transformer layers to learn sequential character patterns.
-- **Configurable Hyperparameters**: Includes customizable settings for batch size, block size, learning rate, and more.
+- **Configurable Hyperparameters**: Includes tunable settings for batch size, block size, learning rate, and more.

 ## Dependencies